 Different Types of Floor Rugs

-For distinctive flooring that’s natural, durable and easy to clean, you can’t beat Cowhide rugs.
-They bring a striking, earthy stylishness to any home and let you make a bold statement.
+For distinctive flooring that’s natural, durable and easy to clean, Cowhide rugs can't be beat.
+They bring a striking, earthy stylishness to any home and let you make a bold decor statement.
 Put one in your living room and you’ll have the perfect conversation piece.
-A long time staple in rural residences, cowhide rugs are enjoying a new vogue nowadays, partly because of a resurgence of cowboy chic.
+A long time staple in rural residences, cowhide rugs are enjoying a new vogue nowadays partly because of a resurgence of cowboy chic.
 In addition to classic browns and whites, today’s cowhide rugs come in a dazzling array of styles and colours.
 They can by dyed and coloured in all kinds of creative ways and their satiny touch feels delightful to the skin.
 They bring a sense of warmth, texture and even fun to any room and allow homeowners to assert their individuality.
-They’re one of the natural rug choices for wooden and stone flooring.
+They’re one of the best natural rug choices to pair with wooden and stone flooring.

 The Benefits of Cowhide Rugs

 - Cowhide is a low-maintenance material and is very easy to clean.